Hosted by the ACSP Doctoral Committee

-The Association of Collegiate Schools of Planning and the Doctoral Committee of ACSP invites doctoral students of planning working on their dissertation research to attend the 2018 ACSP PhD Workshop, to be held at the University of Massachusetts, Amherst, August 1-2.
+The Association of Collegiate Schools of Planning and the Doctoral Committee of ACSP invites doctoral students of planning working on their dissertation research to attend the 2020 ACSP PhD Workshop, to be held virtually prior to the

 Participants & Faculty

 The workshop is oriented toward planning doctoral students who have passed their qualifying examination (or equivalent) and will be defending, or have recently defended, their PhD dissertation proposal within about six months prior to or following the